 Grace tried to squeeze a city into a theatre.
-It was a big epic show in which we poked around for a moment of grace through a chaos of stolen ideas, wilful energy and a handful of achingly beautiful images.
-Grace is perhaps the most presentational piece Quarantine has made so far – 12 performers on a big stage, watched by an audience in seats.
+We poked around for a moment of grace through a chaos of stolen ideas, wilful energy and a handful of beautiful images.
+Grace was the most presentational work Quarantine had made at that point – 12 performers on a big stage, watched by an audience in seats.

-“I wanted to make Grace as a companion piece to White Trash and Butterfly – those shows where we started with groups of people who obviously had something that tied them together then, through the process, tried to excavate individuality.
-In Grace I set myself the task of working from perhaps the opposite direction.
-There was a mother and her 3 year old son, a singer in his sixties, a young Somali woman (Yusra Warsama, who was later in Make-believe), an elegant mixed race Mancunian (Darren Pritchard – of Susan & Darren), an Australian woman who’s 3 feet tall, a father of two who’s half Spanish, a feisty dancer from Newcastle and a Manchester guitar band (The Permissive Society).
-I deliberately put together a collection of people who apparently had little in common, and tried to explore what connects us and what divides us.
+“I wanted to make a companion piece to White Trash and Butterfly – where we started with groups of people who obviously had something that tied them together - and then explored their individuality.
+In Grace I tried to work from the opposite direction.
+There was a mother and her 3 year old son, a singer in his sixties, a young Somali woman, an elegant mixed race Mancunian, an Australian woman who’s 3 feet tall, a half-Spanish father of 2, a feisty dancer from Newcastle and a Manchester guitar band.

-It came out of a time when I’d been living away from Manchester for a while.
-I’d return regularly and always be struck by a number of things – the filth of the city, its aggressive energy, the incredible range of people, the constant thud of music from somewhere, big television screens in the street.
+I’d been living away from Manchester for a while.
+I’d return regularly and always be struck by the filth of the city then - its aggressive energy, the incredible range of people, the constant thud of music from somewhere, big television screens in the street.
 A city I love and hate.

-Like it or not, the reality of the world I live in right now confronts me on a daily basis with people whose culture, beliefs, lifestyle, politics, experience and history is likely to be very different to my own.
+I am presented daily with people whose culture, beliefs, lifestyle, politics, experience and history are very different to my own.
 This is how life is in the city.
-Global capitalism and patterns of migration have evolved this world.
-I don’t have to pretend it’s all easy, that there aren’t times when I feel afraid or resentful of change.
-But I recognise that I simply have to get on with the process of sharing some space.
+I recognise that I simply have to get on with sharing some space.

 Richard Gregory, Director